 It is not common for people who are using these drugs according to their doctor’s prescription to develop an addiction.
 While it can happen, your doctor is likely to change your medications or dosage to help you avoid this from occurring.
 If you don’t have dependence, don’t stop using just because of the risk, especially since the treatment these drugs offer can be crucial to your mental health.
 Instead, work with your doctor when you suspect benzo addiction is occurring.

 Find the Benzo Addiction Treatment Program for Your Needs

-Located in Boston, our benzo addiction treatment program is designed to empower your recovery.
+Our benzo addiction treatment program in Boston is designed to empower your recovery.
 We utilize modern and innovative techniques and provide you with a welcoming, positive environment.
-We’re here to support you with our sober houses for men and women, as well as comprehensive support through benzo addiction rehab.
+We’re here to support you with our sober houses for men and women and comprehensive support through benzo addiction rehab.
 Some of the programs we offer include: